atlarge-research/continuum/README.md

 ```

 The `replicate_model.py` script uses the same restart logic as `replicate_paper.py`; see the explanation above.
+This experiment again produces a PDF in the `/logs` directory.
+The explanation of the heatmap and the parameters used can be found in the paper, the configuration files in `/configuration/model`, and in the output of the `replicate_model.py` script.

 ## Further Customization
 You can create configuration files to further customize deployments with the Continuum framework.